gokmentas/destini/README.md

 ## My Goal

-In this challenge, I will be building a choose your own adventure game like Bandersnatch.
-In the process, I will apply my knowledge from the last project (Quizzler) to use Dart OOP principles to build a well organised project.
+In this challenge, I have build a choose your own adventure game like Bandersnatch.
+In the process, I have applied my knowledge from the last project (Quizzler) to use Dart OOP principles to build a well organised project.

 ### Story Plan